0MrError0/BufferOverflowGuide/README.md

 ![runnning](https://user-images.githubusercontent.com/102399357/232191959-ab9db141-5b4f-4e98-a922-214048c3bbd5.PNG)

-## As we Now the .exe is serving on port 9999 now let us fuzz the input if the exe
+### As we Now know that the .exe is serving on port 9999 now let us Fuzz the input of the brainpan.exe

+***What is Fuzzing ?
+In programming and software development, fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
+The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks.
+Typically, fuzzers are used to test programs that take structured inputs (Shameless copied from Wikipedia)***